High-temperature series expansion of the dynamic Matsubara spin correlator: Derivation of Dyn-HTE

 \subsection{Computational aspects for ``full" graph evaluations}

 We finally collect a few algorithmic tricks for efficient numerical evaluation of Eq.~\eqref{eq:c_full_final} which turns out to be the performance bottleneck in the calculation of the complete graph evaluation \eqref{eq:c_gn-beforeTau}.
 This can be skipped by the reader unless interested in details of the numerical implementation or the reason for the absence of odd $l$ in the sum \eqref{eq:c_gl}.
+With these tricks in place, the evaluations for all graphs up to and including order $n_{max}=12$ required on the order of $500.000$ core hours for spin length $S=1/2$.

 \emph{External operator positions:} The kernel function in Eq.~\eqref{eq:c_full_final} depends only on the positions $p_{n+1}$ and $p_{n+2}$ of the external operators in the operator string, but not on the ordering of the edge operators $V_e$.
 We thus simplify Eq.~\eqref{eq:c_full_final} by splitting the sum over permutations $p$ into a sum over permutations of the $n$ edge operator positions and insert the external operator $S_{j}^{z}$ \emph{after} $a$ edge operators and the other external operator $S_{j^{\prime}}^{z}$ \emph{after} another $\delta a$ edge operators (and similar for the case that $S_{j^\prime}^z$ appears left of $S_j^z$),